Hcf Of 30 And 45

 Q4: How do I find the HCF of more than two numbers?

 To find the HCF of more than two numbers, you can extend any of the methods we've explored.
-For example, using prime factorization, you would find the prime factors of all the numbers and select the common factors raised to the lowest power.
+As an example, using prime factorization, you would find the prime factors of all the numbers and select the common factors raised to the lowest power.
 The Euclidean algorithm can also be extended to handle more than two numbers iteratively.

 Conclusion